"There is more in us than we know. If we can be made to see it, perhaps for the rest of our lives we will be unwilling to settle for less."

-Changing lives through challenge and discovery.
+Change lives through challenge and discovery.

-The following principles are integral to our heritage and how we design our programs.
-The first four are called the Four Pillars.Physical Fitness - Building the physical and emotional stamina to meet challenges.Craftsmanship - Modeling quality and intention in one’s actions.Self-Reliance - Being resourceful, recognizing and applying personal strengths.Compassion - Selflessly engaging in the welfare and dignity of others.Diversity - Embracing people’s differences as sources of learning and growth.Safety - Managing risk for physical and emotional safety in everything we do.Service - Acting selflessly to meet the needs of others and our environment.Courage - Taking risks to achieve goals and stand up for universal well-being.Leadership - Utilizing collaborative relationships to initiate collective action.Environmental Stewardship - Preserving our natural world for posterity.
+The following core principles are integral to our heritage and how we design our programs.Physical Fitness: Building the physical and emotional stamina to meet challenges.Craftsmanship: Modeling quality and intention in one’s actions.Self-Reliance: Being resourceful, recognizing and applying personal strengths.Compassion: Selflessly engaging in the welfare and dignity of others.Diversity: Embracing people’s differences as sources of learning and growth.Safety: Managing risk for physical and emotional safety in everything we do.Service: - Acting selflessly to meet the needs of others and our environment.Leadership: - Utilizing collaborative relationships to initiate collective action.Environmental Stewardship: Preserving our natural world for posterity.

-Outward Bound is an international educational movement dedicated to the idea that people are capable of far more than they know.
-Originally designed for young sailors during World War II, the program fostered leadership qualities needed to head out on the high seas - when ships were "Outward Bound."
-Now, all around the world, Outward Bound schools prepare people to take on challenges and achieve more than they ever thought possible.
+Outward Bound is an international educational movement dedicated to the idea that people are capable of far than they know.
+Kurt Hahn, a German-born educator, founded Outward Bound in 1941 to help British sailors develop important qualities needed to head out on the high seas - when ships were 'outward bound.'
+Things like, endurance, conviction, grit, self-reliance and confidence were essential in surviving wartime stress during World War II.
+When the war ended, the programs were deemed a success and Outward Bound was opened to the public.
+Now, all around the world, Outward Bound schools prepare people to take on challenges and achieve more than they thought possible.

 Why North Carolina Outward Bound School?

 Methodology: Outward Bound is for anyone and everyone.